Q: Where are lessons held?

 Q: Do you teach only card tricks?

-A: I teach all forms of close-up magic with everyday objects: coins, banknotes, matches, lighters, and also traditional magicians’ materials such as sponge balls, ropes, linking rings; practically anything except doves and stage illusions!
+A: I teach all forms of close-up magic with everyday objects: coins, banknotes, matches, lighters, and also traditional magicians’ materials such as sponge balls, rope, linking rings; practically anything except doves and stage illusions!

 Q: Do you specialise in gimmicks and special props, or sleight of hand and psychological principles?